awienecke/helm-pihole-recursive/README.md

     sudo mv /etc/resolv.conf{,.bak}
     sudo echo "nameserver 8.8.8.8" >> /etc/resolv.conf

-You will also need to expand the node port range on the server to includ down to 53, as this is assuming you are using a less than blinged out kuberenetes install, most have instructions on how to do that, I'll put some here if needed.
+Previously, you also need to expand the node port range on the server to includ down to 53, however, now with k3s having kilpper-lb installed, this will automatically open up a lb on all nodes listening on port 53 without any additional configuration (unless you've otherwise disabled kilpper-lb.)

+For a full fledged k8s install, you may need to either install klipper-lb or metal-lb.